11 Feb A Mountain Biking Yoga Routine – Yoga for Mountain Bikers

 By Staffer Lena Wilson

-In this post you’ll find a routine that can assist with your adventurous, repetitive motion peddling endeavors, whether vising here in Copper Harbor, Michigan or elsewhere.
-This is a sibling post to A Kayaking Routine post.
-There are some similarity in poses and language.
+In this post you’ll find a MTB yoga routine that can assist with your repetitive peddling motion adventures, whether riding here in Copper Harbor, Michigan or elsewhere.
 The selected poses are intended to be accessible for all flexibility levels and possibly to help you gain more flexibility over time.

 We’re not actually expecting anyone to get into the splits here.
 But with consistent practice, you’d be surprised what you can do.
 Or maybe you already can!

-- do this routine before and/or after your activity.
+- do this routine before and/or after your bike ride (we’d be impressed to see someone try yoga on a bike!)

-- practice in the order presented here as a routine
+- practice in the order presented here as a MTB yoga routine

 - choose a few from each category